nbird11/back-alley-score-sheet/README.md

 - `/scripts/load-header.js`
 - `/scripts/load-footer.js`

-When you open `index.html` directly, your browser will not be able to find these files, which will result in errors in the developer console and a missing icon.
+When you open `index.html` directly, your browser will not be able to find these files, which will result in errors in the developer console.
 However, **these errors will not prevent the scorecard from functioning.**

 For a cleaner experience, you can optionally comment out or remove the `<link>` for `global.css`, the `<header>` and `<footer>` sections from `index.html`.